Pankaj837/RL-in-trading/README.md

 # RL-in-trading

-This repository documents my week-by-week progress on the **WiDS: Reinforcement Learning in Trading** project.
-It contains concise weekly reports and solved problems for Weeks 1–3, along with key results and next steps.
+This repository documents my week-by-week progress on the WiDS: Reinforcement Learning in Trading project.
+It contains concise weekly reports and solved problems for Weeks 1–4, along with key results and next steps, culminating in a final applied RL project in trading.

 ## Project goal